pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 $ docker rmi $(docker images -qf "dangling=true")
 ```

-## Using R studio inside a Docker container and saving your work
+## Using RStudio inside a Docker container and saving your work

 Let's dive in the latest part of this tutorial : running R inside a container.
 It's actually pretty simple.
 It involves 2 steps :